pbrocks/pbrocks-docs/migrating.md

 ## Backwards compatibility polyfills

-Besides the steps outlined above, existing hooks, database adapters, services and other plugins should be fully compatible with Feathers v3 without any additional modifications.
+Besides the steps outlined above, existing hooks, database adapters, services and other plugins should be fully compatible with PMPro v3 without any additional modifications.

 This section contains some quick backwards compatibility polyfills for the breaking change that can be used to make the migration easier or continue to use plugins that use deprecated syntax.